 The WOD is a composite of publicly available ocean profile data, both historical and recent.
 We acknowledge the scientists, technicians, and programmers who have collected and processed data, those individuals who have submitted data to national and regional data centers as well as the managers and staff at the various data centers.
 We are working on a more substantive and formalized way to acknowledge all those who have collected and contributed to oceanographic measurements, which were used to calculate the fields in the WOA.
 Until we have such a system in place, we direct the reader's attention to lists of primary investigators, institutions, and projects, which contributed data (codes can be used to locate data in the World Ocean Database).
 We also thank our colleagues at the NCEI.
 Their efforts have made this and similar works possible.

 We dedicate this work to Carla Coleman who always contributed with a smile and was taken from us too soon.

-WORLD OCEAN ATLAS 2018 Volume 3: Dissolved Oxygen, Apparent Oxygen Utilization, and Oxygen Saturation
+WORLD OCEAN ATLAS 2018 Volume 4: Dissolved Inorganic Nutrients (phosphate, nitrate and nitrate+nitrite, and silicate)

 ABSTRACT